OleDB Error

 Having more than 1 dataReader result set working at the same time .

-- (in order to see the example correctly, you'll have to Import the Database 'Market' into your sql server 2000 Enterprise Manager)
+- In order to use the example correctly 'best practice', you'll have to Import the SQL Database 'Market' into your SQL Server 2000 Enterprise Manager)

 |